 Baked brie is best served warm right out of the oven.
 Transfer the cheese wheel to a board and surround it with crackers or a sliced baguette brushed with a little olive oil and toasted.
 I like to use our Arbequina California olive oil because it has a mild and fruity flavor.

 If you want to take things up to the next level, make this baked brie the centerpiece of a larger cheese board and add sliced pears, grapes, and other healthy finger foods.
 Really a cheeseboard, something a little sweet like baklava or some small cookies, and a crudité platter is plenty of finger food for a small gathering.
+Add this super easy to make mulled wine to round out the party.
 There is no need to overcomplicate things.

 How to store and reheat leftovers